aumekubo2/SHAAL/README.md

 In order to expand its business there are a few considerations that a business needs to make.
 Starting with creating a business plan, considering forms of financing, and making hiring decisions are a few factors to explore.
 Shaal looked at the current U.S. economic situation to assess if the current economy is a favorable one.
 To do so, we looked at current unemployment levels, inflation rate, and interest rates.

 Why are these factors relevant?
+- Inflation helps to determine with business cycle the U.S is experiencing (expansion or contraction)
 - Lower unemployment rate leads to business computing in the market to attract and retain qualified employees
 - Interest rate will influence how much and how companies will raise capital

-- Inflation helps to determine with business cycle the U.S is experiencing (expansion or contraction)
+#Inflation: The Federal reserves look at the Consumer Price Index to determine current inflation rates.
+In a simplist way to explain, the FED looks at current prices of goods and services, excluging food and energy prices due to its volatitily, and compare to prior prices.
+In the short term, high inflation leads to lower unemployment rates as business expands in order to keep up with the high demand.
+This causes prices and employement cost to rise.

+Why the FED trys to lower inflaction if it helps with employment and causes expansion?
+Because in the long term, inflaction causes money to lose value.
+So, this is a classic example that too much of a good thing, can be a bad thing.

 ![Alt Text](https://github.com/aumekubo2/SHAAL/blob/main/Economic%20Analysis%20Slides/Project1.jpg)
 ![Alt Text](https://github.com/aumekubo2/SHAAL/blob/main/Economic%20Analysis%20Slides/Project1%20(1).jpg)